fireproofsocks/dotenvy/README.md

 POOL=
 ```

-When you set up your application configuration in this way, you are creating a contract with the environment (errors will be raised if certain system variables are not set because `Dotenvy.env!/2` relies on `System.fetch_env!/1`), and this is an approach that works equally well for your day-to-day development and testing, as well as for mix releases.
+When you set up your application configuration in this way, you are creating a contract with the environment: `Dotenvy.env!/2` will raise if the required variables have not been set or if the values cannot be properly tranformed.
+This is an approach that works equally well for your day-to-day development and testing, as well as for mix releases.

 Read the [configuration strategies](docs/strategies.md) for more detailed examples of how to configure your app.